arkygeek/landuseanalyst/la/NAMING_CONVENTIONS.md

 ---

 *Note: These conventions aim to maintain consistency with the original C++ codebase while adopting Python-specific best practices where appropriate.
-The `the` prefix for parameters, `my` prefix for local variables, and `m` prefix for member variables are particularly important to maintain consistency with the original code.*
+Consistently using prefixs of `the` for parameters, `my` for local variables, and `m` for member variables are particularly important to maintain consistency with the original code.*